 Treatment of hereditary and endocrine disorders, liver failure Acute Liver Failure Acute liver failure is caused most often by drugs and hepatitis viruses.
 Cardinal manifestations are jaundice, coagulopathy, and encephalopathy.
 Diagnosis is clinical.
 Treatment is mainly supportive... read more , renal failure Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more , heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
 Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , and sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more are described elsewhere.

-In patients on drug treatment for diabetes, hypoglycemia is a plasma glucose level < 70 mg/dL.
+In patients taking medications for treatment of diabetes, hypoglycemia is defined as a plasma glucose level < 70 mg/dL (< 3.8 mmol/L).

-Most hypoglycemia is caused by drugs used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.
+Most hypoglycemia is caused by medications used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.

 To diagnose a hypoglycemic disorder not due to diabetes treatment requires a low plasma glucose level (< 55 mg/dL [< 3 mmol/L]) plus simultaneous hypoglycemic symptoms that reverse with dextrose administration.